pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli class [COMMAND-OPTIONS] COMMAND [ARGS]...

-      Command-group for CIM classes.
+      Command group for CIM classes.

-      This command-group defines commands to inspect classes, to invoke methods on classes, and to delete classes.
+      This command group defines commands to inspect classes, to invoke methods on classes, and to delete classes.

       Creation and modification of classes is not currently supported.